RichardLi88/Notes/FIT3173/Buffer Overflow.md

 	- return address is pushed on stack
 	- jumps to function address
 - when executing function
-	- pushes the old frame base pointer to stack
+	- pushes the location (memory address ) of old frame base pointer to stack  (SFP) saved frame pointer
-	- sets frame base pointer to where end of stack is now (start of function reference)
+	- sets frame base pointer to the cell storing the old frame base pointer
 	- pushed local variables on stack
 - returning function
 	- resets previous stack frame (set to old frame base pointer)